PlqnK/docker-home-services-host/README.md

 ## Stack Overview

-I have 2 DELL Optiplex Micro to run my workloads.
+I have 2 DELL Optiplex Micro to run my home workloads.
 One is running Proxmox VE and the other one Fedora CoreOS.
 On the Proxmox host there are 3 Virtual Machines, all running Fedora CoreOS.

+I also have a Hetzner VM to run my "critical" services that need to be always online even when my home network is down.

 As well as the following resources :